-Figure 6.16: Workflow history switch
+Figure 6.17: Workflow history switch

-Figure 6.17: History of the state changes made to an item
+Figure 6.18: History of the state changes made to an item

-menu.
+In order to adjust the effective or expiration dates or save a comment in addition to making a state change, select "Advanced" from the menu.
 This will take you to the form described in Section 6.3.6 on the next page.